micrology/prsm/README.md

 ### Systems

 The software is aimed at people who are interested in understanding whole systems.
-A system is [a group of interacting or interrelated entities that form a unified whole](https://en.wikipedia.org/wiki/System).
+Wikipedia defines a system as [a group of interacting or interrelated entities that form a unified whole](https://en.wikipedia.org/wiki/System).

 ### Participatory system mapping